 Generalized Linear Models for VFL (VFL-GLM)

-The AWS task runner sample notebook (integrateai_taskrunner_AWS.ipynb) provides sample code for running the SDK, and should be used in parallel with this tutorial.
+The AWS task runner sample notebook (integrateai_demo_AWS.ipynb) provides sample code for running the SDK, and should be used in parallel with this tutorial.
 This documentation provides supplementary and conceptual information.

 Prerequisites

-1. Open the integrateai_taskrunner_AWS.ipynb notebook to test the code as you walk through this tutorial.
+1. Open the integrateai_demo_AWS.ipynb notebook to test the code as you walk through this tutorial.

-2. Make sure you have downloaded the sample files for VFL: https://s3.ca-central-1.amazonaws.com/public.s3.integrate.ai/integrate_ai_examples/vfl.zip and uploaded them to your S3 bucket.
+2. Make sure you have downloaded the sample files: https://s3.ca-central-1.amazonaws.com/public.s3.integrate.ai/integrate_ai_examples/vfl.zip and uploaded them to your S3 bucket.

-3. Define the dataset paths as shown in the sample notebook.
+3. Register the datasets with the paths shown in the sample notebook.

-# Example datapaths.
-Make sure that the data you want to work with exists in the base_aws_bucket for your task runner.
+# Example dataset names.
+Make sure that the datasets you want to work with are registered in your workspace.

-Before you run a VFL session, you must first run a PRL session to align the datasets.
+Before you run a VFL session, you must first run a PRL session to determine the overlap between the datasets.

 For more information, see Private Record Linkage (PRL) Sessions.